NEMSLinux/nems-docs/docs/basic/power_controller.rst

 =====================

 NEMS Linux (since version 1.7) includes NEMS Power Controller.
-From there, you can safely reboot or power off your NEMS Server.
+From within NEMS Power Controller, you can safely reboot or power off your NEMS Server.
+This is the preferred method on modern NEMS Servers since it waits for NEMS tasks (such as updates) to complete before shutting down.

 .. figure:: ../img/ss_NEMS_Power_Controller.png
   :alt: NEMS Power Controller Screenshot